woojoo666/arcana-notes/notes12.md

   * (eg spawning, addresses, static references)
 * secondary forms are the core syntax of Firefly, constructs used by the programmer that can only be constructed using primary forms
 * tertiary forms are forms that can be constructed via secondary forms

+### -------------------------------------------------------------

+* how to handle constants and references
+* discussed previously in section "Constants and Static Embedding - a Single Layer of Abstraction"
+* re-formulate using addresses

+* handle nested templates
+* parent has to provide constants to the child
+* every reference gets mapped to an address
+* parent knows the mapping, and provides an insertion with values at the right addresses
+* every scope will have it's own custom mapping

+* another method
+* every string maps to an address
+* parent provides the string->address mapping to child, gets passed down the line
+* reference `foo` becomes `scope['foo']`

+* think about how cloning works

+* caller provides arguments object, and keyset
+* callee iterates through keyset, and for each key
+    1. retrieves value from arguments object (using the key->address mapping of the arguments object)
+    2. override the value in the callee (using the key->address mapping of the callee object)
+    3. passes the values as a second initializer

+* note: args and keyset are global addresses, everybody knows them

+exploration:

+        callee:
+            scope: _initializer.next.value
+            for ([args, keyset] of _insertions):
+                for (key of keyset) {
+                    ???
+                }
+                spawn

+* scope combining should be abstracted out
+* to a global function `parentScope, childScope => combinedScope`

+* clone factories
+* cloning is just a factory that spawns a given template

+* we can think of object definitions as just a clone with empty arguments

+* shadowing vs cloning
+* whats the diff?

+* note that even though all references are strings
+* the scope can contain non-string properties
+* since every defined actor puts its property list onto the scope
+* and actors can have computed properties and object-key properties (note: in firefly, not lumino)

+* also private props are not strings?

+###

+    foo:
+        x: 10
+        bar:
+            y: x*7
+        barClone: bar(x: 20)

+scope combining
+how do we dynamic properties
+doesn't seem possible using the current template model where address properties are defined staticly

+this is actually a huge difference between the clone model and the template+spawn model with cloning, we are dynamically defining the properties of the child object with

+seems like we have two options
+1. leverage the fact that object-key access is dynamic
+2. generate/manipulate the template itself

+for (1) is a bit eh because the result scope object won't be flat for (2) would require a template format that is able to be manipulated with lumino itself

+(1) seems like the simplest option for now, (2) is a bit complicated though perhaps (2) can be as simple as formatting templates as just a linked-list of property definitions (and whenever we do overrides, we just add them to the list and filter duplicates)

+shadowing:
+    scope: parent_scope + child_props

+cloning:
+    scope: parent_scope + child_props:
+    child_props: callee_props + arg_props

+also, how to handle partitions cloning isn't as simple as removing and adding properties it's removing and adding groups of properties

+i think for now
+i am just going to write a bunch of template transform nodes that just use plain javascript to manipulate templates before spawning them since lumino is turing-complete, this should all be technically possible in lumino as well but for now, just going to do it in javascript

+###

+now that we realize the templates are static
+(the definition doesn't change based on inserted data) seems even more similar to functions even in functional, one can imagine we can manipulate the function definition before calling it

+could we implement actors in functional every actor takes in linked-list of insertions as input computes a function outputs a list of properties and a list of outbox insertions a dispatcher checks the difference between the old and new properties+outbox and dispatches any changes every actor also needs a collector that collects insertions, converts to linked-list, and gives it to evaluation function

+this is actually basically the functional model mentioned in section "Combiners, Insertion and Privacy"

+		combiner(caller, arguments, allInsertions) => result + insertions

+except we should update this to use spawning and templates

+		spawn(template) + inbox => properties + outbox

+note that this actually allows for dynamic definitions! though we'll ultimately have to reduce it a bit because functional programming is still turing complete so it doesn't make sense to have the full power of functional programming within each actor

+###

+hacking partitions
+using the current method we already use in interpreter.js just combine the templates before resolving references

+does have some issues
+* security issues with private properties
+* doesn't support passing in existing object as arguments object

+but it will do for now

+###

+* also what about adding properties to `undefined`, eg for error messages and such